Enalean/tuleap-documentation-en/languages/en/installation-guide/update.rst

 Upgrade
 -------

-You should always read the deployment guide instructions before upgrading.
+You should always read the :ref:`deployment guide instructions <deployment-guide>` before upgrading.

 On RHEL6, run as root: